About Wicked Campers Australia

 Final Verdict

 Wicked Campers is one of the most misunderstood operators in Australia.
-The old reputation — for rough, unreliable vans and controversial artwork — hasn't fully caught up with what Wicked actually offers in 2026: a wide depot network spanning every major city and several remote gateways, a genuine 4WD range capable of serious outback travel, and campervans like the Johnny Feelgood that offer air conditioning and 300W solar at budget pricing.
+The old reputation — for rough, unreliable vans and controversial artwork — hasn't fully caught up with what Wicked actually offers today: a wide depot network spanning every major city and several remote gateways, a genuine 4WD range capable of serious outback travel, and campervans like the Johnny Feelgood that offer air conditioning and 300W solar at budget pricing.
 The art has always been the point.
 The fleet has quietly become a genuine product.

 Book the Johnny Feelgood or a 4WD model early.
 The basic Wicked Van 2 is usually available last-minute; the premium models are not.